raiden-network/raiden/docs/raiden-api-1/api-tutorial/2-open-a-channel.inc.rst

 To make payments, you need to be connected to the target node either directly, or indirectly by having a channel with a well connected that mediates your payment to the target.
-If you already know to which node you want to connect, skip ahead to the `next section <Open a channel>`.
+If you already know to which node you want to connect, skip ahead to the :ref:`next section <Open a channel>`.

 The Path Finding Service (PFS) can suggest partners that are highly connected.
 These nodes will be able to mediate your payments to a large